Skip to content

 PWD="nobody"

-# Name of the text file containing the SQL commands to execute
+# identity of the SQL command text file to be executed

 # display number of errors